Man in a White Suit

 To Hersey, the bomb represented the most horrifying manifestation yet of murderous technology.
-He wanted to take the abstract (faceless victims of the destruction) and make it concrete (eight people we come to know in the course of his book).
+He wanted to take the abstract (faceless victims of the destruction) and make it concrete (six people we come to know in the course of his book).
 Hersey, with the skills of a fine novelist, described what Toshiko Sasaki, a clerk in the East Asia tin works, was doing when the bomb was dropped:

 Just as she turned her heard away from the windows, the room was filled with a blinding light.
 She was paralyzed by fear, fixed still in her chair for a long moment (the plant was 1,600 yards from the center [of the blast].)
 Everything fell, as Miss Sasaki lost consciousness.
 The ceiling dropped suddenly and the wooden floor above collapsed in splinters and the people up there came down and the roof above them gave way; but principally, and first of all, the bookcases right behind her swooped forward and the contents threw her down, with her left led horribly twisted and breaking underneath her.
-There, in the tin factory, in the first moment of the atomic age, a human being was crushed by books
+There, in the tin factory, in the first moment of the atomic age, a human being was crushed by books.

-Hiroshima appeared first in The New Yorker and was, in fact, the entire editorial content of one issue.
+Hiroshima appeared first in The New Yorker as the entire editorial content of one issue.
 Published in book form in 1946, it remained a perennial English-class text and steady seller.
 No one employed the term “new journalism” to describe it in 1946, but Hersey did all of the things that were in vogue twenty years later: he wrote non-fiction as if it was fiction.
 Except for the fact that the scenes described were true, Hiroshima read like a smartly done, darkly fascinating novella.

 The New Yorker was a showplace for much of the writing that later years would reveal as having been New Journalism.

-Lillian Ross was hired by the magazine’s founding editor Harold “no relation” Ross.
+Lillian Ross was hired by the magazine’s founding editor Harold no relation Ross.
 Novelist Truman Capote was interested in writing non-fiction and in 1955 accepted an assignment from the magazine to accompany a troupe of the Gershwin brothers’ Porgy and Bess tour, with State Department sanction, behind the Iron Curtain.

 With a tremendous ear for unintentionally funny dialogue and a novelist’s gift for selecting detail, Capote stayed out of the action and watched as this puzzled troupe of actors wondered why these great Gershwin tunes were getting no reaction from the Russian audiences.
 Finally, they realized the problem: Since few in the audience spoke English, the performance was incomprehensible.
 Capote’s account appeared first in the magazine and then in 1955 as the book, The Muses are Heard.